Siege of Petersburg: Confederate breakout attempt at Fort Stedman (March 25)

 By March, Lee's army was weakened by desertion, disease, and shortage of supplies and he was outnumbered by Grant by about 125,000 to 50,000.
 Lee knew that an additional 50,000 men under Sheridan would be returning soon from the Shenandoah Valley and Sherman was marching north through the Carolinas to join Grant as well.
 Lee had Maj.
 Gen. John B. Gordon plan a surprise attack on the Union lines that would force Grant to contract his lines and disrupt his plans to assault the Confederate works (which, unbeknownst to Lee and Gordon, Grant had already ordered for March 29).
 The attack would be launched with almost half of Lee's infantry from Colquitt's Salient against Fort Stedman, and Gordon had hopes that he could drive into the Union rear area as far as City Point.

 Gordon's attack started at 4:15 a.m.
 Lead parties of sharpshooters and engineers masquerading as deserting soldiers headed out to overwhelm Union pickets and to remove obstructions that would delay the infantry advance.
 They were followed by three groups of 100 men assigned to storm the Union works and stream back into the Union rear area.
-Brig.
+Realizing there was a breach in his lines, US Brig.
 Gen. Napoleon B. McLaughlen rode to Fort Haskell, just to the south of Battery XII, which he found to be ready to defend itself.
 As he moved north, he ordered Battery XII to open fire on Battery XI and a reserve infantry regiment briefly re-captured Battery XI.
 Assuming that he had sealed the only breach in the line, McLaughlen rode into Fort Stedman and began giving orders to the men.
 He suddenly realized that they were Confederates and they realized he was a Union general, capturing him.